dollarscout

 Investing

-SIPC Insurance refers to the protection offered by the Securities Investor Protection Corporation to investors in case their brokerage firm fails or assets are missing, covering up to $500,000, including a maximum of $250,000 for cash claims.
+SIPC Insurance refers to the protection offered by the Securities Investor Protection Corporation to investors if their brokerage firm fails, covering up to $500,000 per customer, including a $250,000 limit for cash claims.

 Smart Contract